sora7672/python_object_condition_checker/README.md

 # Check conditions on you object attribute!
-Well you can easy do it with comparsion, but when you want to have customization for tehse checks, e.g. you want to save that to a database or file this is what you want!
+Well you can easy do it with comparsion, but when you want to have customization for these checks, e.g. you want to save that to a database or file this is what you want!

 ## Why should i use this?